wearehalcyon/neutrino/README.md

 With Neutrino CMS, creating and managing websites becomes simpler and more efficient!

+## Requirements

+- PHP 8.0 or higher
+- Apache/Nginx server
+- Node 18 or higher

 ## License

 The Neutrino CMS is open-sourced software licensed under the [GPL-3.0 license](https://github.com/wearehalcyon/neutrino?tab=GPL-3.0-1-ov-file#readme).